BetonQuest/BetonQuest/docs/Participate/Process/Code/index.md

 # Changing Code
+Make sure to [setup the project](../../Setup-Project.md) before doing this step.
-After you done [Setup Project](../../Setup-Project.md) and before you start changing code you should [create a new branch](../Create-a-new-Branch.md) everytime, you want to develop a new feature, fix a bug or making other changes.
+You should always [create a new branch](../Create-a-new-Branch.md) everytime you develop a new feature, fix a bug or make other changes.

 ## Maven verify